Mexican free-tailed bat: Behavior

 A male displays and sings in the presence of females (watch in slow motion).

 Mexican free-tailed bats are nocturnal foragers and begin feeding after dusk.
 They travel 50 km in a quick, direct flight pattern to feed.
 This species flies the highest among bats, at altitudes around 3300 m.
 Bats appear to be most active in late morning and afternoon between June and September.
 Free-tailed bats are more active in warm weather.

 The species has been measured at a ground speed of 160 km/h, measured by an aircraft tracking device.
 The measurement methodology did not simultaneously record wind speed and ground speed, so the observations could have been affected by strong local gusts, and the bat's maximum air speed remains uncertain.

 Guano and ammonia

 Among bats that roost in great, concentrated numbers, T. brasiliensis roosts produce large quantities of urine and guano; from 22 to 99 metric tons per cave and over 18,700 metric tons are produced annually.
 The concentrated waste generates high levels of toxic ammonia in the air of a cave.
 T. brasiliensis individuals have genetic adaptation for withstanding or countering these high levels of ammonia.
 The bats' content of CO_{2} and protein in respiratory mucus and CO_{2} dissolved in blood plasma increase with increasing levels of dissolved ammonia, providing the bats with a buffer against pH change.
 This allows the bats to filter out a large majority of inhaled ammonia before it reaches toxic levels in the blood.
 T. brasiliensis bats are thought to swarm in spiraling motions within caves to ventilate ammonia and renew the air.
+The guano is used to manufacture eco-friendly fertilizers and insecticides.
+In the Civil War, Confederate troops used bat guano to produce saltpeter, a key ingredient in gunpowder.